ThicreanPhoenix/Swashbuckler/README.md

 It also adds the Swashbuckler multiclass archetype with 5 supporting feats.

-It also adds 2 weapons introducing the Parry trait: The bo staff and the main-gauche.
+It also adds 4 weapons introducing the Parry trait: The bo staff, main-gauche, scizore, and spiral rapier.